The Looker Data Dictionary is different from the Data Dictionary Block.

 See the Using the Looker Marketplace documentation for instructions on installing a tool from the Looker Marketplace.
-You can ensure that you always have the most updated version of the Data Dictionary extension by going to the Looker Marketplace, clicking Manage, and clicking the Update button next to the Data Dictionary.
+You can ensure that you always have the most updated version of the Data Dictionary by going to the Looker Marketplace, clicking Manage, and clicking the Update button next to the extension.

-After the Looker Data Dictionary is installed, the
+After the Looker Data Dictionary is installed, a model called

-data_dictionary model will be added to the list of available models on the New Model Set and Edit Model Set pages, accessible from the Roles page in the Admin panel.
+data_dictionary is automatically added to the list of available models on the New Model Set and Edit Model Set pages, accessible from the Roles page in the Admin panel.